chains-project/dirty-waters/steps.md

 we manually [insepect](wallets/Metamask/deps_list/manual_inspect_patches_11.4.1.md) the patch list by comparing them with the 44 patch files in `./yarn/patches` .
 6 patch files are in `.yarn/patches` but couldn't find in dep list, which may indicates they were not used. and 8 are in dep list but couldn't be found in ./yarn/patches, all of them are optional.

 #### Where does the file name come from?
-run `yarn patch` and edit in a folder then run `yarn patch-commit -s`, Yarn will store a patchfile based on your changes.
+- (works for v2 and above)run `yarn patch` and edit in a folder then run `yarn patch-commit -s`, Yarn will store a patchfile based on your changes.
-The patch file(and patch file name) will be generated automatically The `package.json` file will be updated automatically
+- The patch file(and patch file name) will be generated automatically
+- The `package.json` file will be updated automatically Basically, the software use these dependencies, but the resolution is with patches.

-e.g. "@0xsequence/abi@^0.36.13": "patch:@0xsequence/abi@npm%3A0.36.13#./.yarn/patches/@0xsequence-abi-npm-0.36.13-79fdcc587d.patch"
+e.g. in `package.json`: "@0xsequence/abi@^0.36.13": "patch:@0xsequence/abi@npm%3A0.36.13#./.yarn/patches/@0xsequence-abi-npm-0.36.13-79fdcc587d.patch"

 ```
 yarn patch @0xsequence/abi@npm:0.36.13